git4example/genai-fsx-workshop-on-eks-auto/content/200_module2_genai/220_webui.md

 ---
-title : "Deploy webui chat application" weight : 220
+title : "Deploy WebUI chat application to interact with model" weight : 220
 ---

-Now lets deploy chatboot to interact with our mistral model we deployed in previous step.
+Now lets deploy the chatbot Pod, so we can interact with the Mistral model we deployed in previous step.

 ```bash
 kubectl apply -f open-webui.yaml
 ````

-This will take upto 2 - 5 mins for the application load balancer to be ready to serve chatbot.
+The above step will also deploy an application load balancer, which will serve the chatbot WebUI.

+Now lets get the URL address of the ChatBot application by running the below commands

 ```bash
 kubectl get ing
 ```
-Copy ADDRESS URL that is displayed for ALB, then open a web browser and enter that URL to open a client.
+Copy the URL ADDRESS, and paste it into a web browser.
+This will open a WebUI client.

 ![WebUI_url](/static/images/WebUI_url.png)

-Please note that LLM model may take about 2mins to load in memory before you can load this model dropdown as shown below and start chatting.
-Until this point, you will not see this model in the dropdown because model endpoint is not communicating with WebUI.
+In the WebUI client you will see a drop down in the top menu bar, to select your model.
+Please note that Mistral-7B model (approx 29GB) will take approx. 2mins to load into the vLLM's memory, and you will not see the Mistral-7B model in the dropdown option until the memory load is complete (where model endpoint is communicating with WebUI).

-You can refresh the page until you can select mistral model from the top drop-down menu.
+You can refresh the page until you can see and select the Mistral model from the top drop-down menu.
 Once you have selected the model, you can start chatting with the model.

 ![Open WebUI](/static/images/OpenWebUI.png)

 You have now successfully deploy a Generative AI Chatbot as a containerized application running on Amazon EKS, with the model data stored in Amazon FSx Lustre, and powered by AWS Inferentia Accelerators.